Seeed-Solution/LoRa_Gateway_OpenWRT/README.md

 2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/

+3. Run `cp diffconfig-sensecap-general .config` to use SenseCAP  diff file, and run `make defconfig` to expand full config.

-3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.
+4. Run `make menuconfig` to select your SenseCAP Hardware information.

+- SenseCAP Hardware->Have 4G ( Whether it contains 4G Hardware)
+- SenseCAP Hardware->Have GPS ( Whether it contains GPS Hardware)
+- SenseCAP Hardware->REGION (select your default REGION)

-4. Run `make` to build your firmware.
+1. Run `make` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the GNU/Linux kernel & all chosen applications for your target system.